Toei 6000 series

 The Toei 6000 series (都営6000形, Toei 6000-gata) is an electric multiple unit (EMU) train type operated by the Tokyo subway operator Tokyo Metropolitan Bureau of Transportation (Toei) on the Toei Mita Line in Tokyo, Japan, between 1968 and 1999, and subsequently on the Chichibu Railway (since 1999), Kumamoto Electric Railway, and Kereta Commuter Indonesia in Indonesia (from 2000 until 2016).

 Operations

-The 6000 series operated on the Toei Mita Line from its opening in 1968.
+The 6000 series operated on the Toei Mita Line from its opening on 27 December 1968 and retired on 28 November 1999.

 History

 The 6000 series won the 1969 Laurel Prize from the Japan Railfan Club.

 Exterior

 Originally delivered with unpainted stainless steel front ends, the blue bodyside bands were extended to the front ends from 1988.